-- (a) Where an environmental problem exists in the workplace, at the request of either Party, the Joint OHSEC shall investigate the problem.
+- (a) The Company shall report all environmental problems as reported to the Ministry of Mines, Emergency Management BC (EMBC) and the Ministry of Environment to the OHSEC Co-Chairs.
+Where an environmental problem exists in the workplace, at the request of either Party, the Joint OHSEC shall investigate the problem.
 Trained members of the Emergency Response Team or the Joint OHSEC shall conduct the necessary monitoring to determine the nature or degree of the hazard or potential hazard.
-Equipment required for such monitoring shall be made available by the Company. - (b) The Company agrees to train and instruct all members of the Emergency Response Team and the Joint OHSEC in the correct use of monitoring equipment and in the techniques of sampling and analysis for potentially toxic substances occurring within the Company's operation.
+Equipment required for such monitoring shall be made available by the Company. - (b) The Company agrees to train and instruct all members of the Emergency Response Team and the Joint OHSEC in the correct use of monitoring and gas detecting equipment and in the techniques of sampling and analysis for potentially toxic substances occurring within the Company's operation.
 This training will be done within three (3) months of any employee's appointment to the Emergency Response Team or the Joint OHSEC. - 11.22 The Company shall inform all contractors of relevant safety rules and procedures and shall ensure such regulations and safety rules are enforced.
 An OHSEC member will be present at all contractor accident and incident investigations.
+The Union shall receive a monthly report of all contractors including indoctrination, policy and procedure sign offs and contractor administrator.
+This information shall also be provided upon request.